In this guide, we will explore the std::is_destructible feature in C++ along with its syntax and sample illustrations.

 Return Value:

-If the type T is void, a public destructor, or is a reference type, the std::is_destructible value member constant is true.
-Otherwise, it returns false value.
+If type T is void, a public destructor, or a reference type, the std::is_destructible value member constant evaluates to true.
+Otherwise, it will yield a false value.

 Pseudocode: